Having a baby after a breast cancer diagnosis: Meghan’s story

-After you've finished listening, please let us know what you think in this survey and enter to win a $75 Amazon gift card.
+After you've finished listening, please let us know what you think in this survey.

 This episode of Can and Did: Conversations with young women about breast cancer was supported by the Grant or Cooperative Agreement Number 1 NU58DP006672, funded by the Centers for Disease Control and Prevention.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Centers for Disease Control and Prevention or the Department of Health and Human Services.

 Sign up to receive emotional support, medical insight, personal stories, and more, delivered to your inbox weekly.

 We've been pretty open in terms of like the baby books that you write, and you write about, you know, the baby's story.
 We've been writing about how we made Ellie, but Carlene carried her for us because I couldn't.